Aphrodisiac: Ginseng

 Ginseng is the root of any member of the genus Panax.
 Ginseng's active ingredients are ginsenosides and saponin glycosides.
 There are three different ways of processing ginseng.
 Fresh ginseng is cut at four years of growth, white ginseng is cut at four to six years of growth, and red ginseng is cut, dried, and steamed at six years of growth.
 Red ginseng has been reported to be the most effective aphrodisiac of the three.
 Known adverse effects include mild gastrointestinal upsets.

-Maca is a Peruvian plant sometimes called "Peruvian ginseng", although it is not related to Panax.
-It has been used as a tonic to improve sexual performance.